Tech is hot, and the stock market behaved like the dot.com bubble of 2000.

 Amazon was losing money really badly in 2001 and almost went bankrupt.

-Similarly, both Apple and Microsoft not only survived the dot.com crash they thrived to become the #1 and #2 most valuable companies in the world, exceeding a trillion dollar in valuation!
+And Apple and Microsoft not only survived the dot.com crash they thrived to become the most valuable companies in the world with trillion-dollar valuations.

 What Causes the Dot.com Bubble?